Park Ji-hyun (basketball): WKBL

+NBL1

+She contracted with Bankstown Bruins until August 2024.

-National Team Career
+National team career

 Youth Level

 Park represented South Korea at the 2016 FIBA Under-17 World Championship for Women in Spain.
 In six games, she led the tournament with 16.5 points per game and also averaged 7.7 rebounds, 2.8 assists, 3.3 steals and 0.7 blocks per game.
 In a game against the United States, Park recorded 17 points, 10 rebounds, 2 assists, 3 steals in a matchup against Charli Collier, the first overall pick in the 2021 WNBA Draft.

 Park also played at the 2017 FIBA Under-19 Women’s Basketball World Cup in Italy and led the team in points (15.1), rebounds (5.6), assists (3.3) and steals (3.3).

 At the 2019 FIBA Under-19 Women’s Basketball World Cup in Bangkok, Thailand, Park led the tournament with 16.4 points per game and 3.9 steals per game.
 Park posted 26 points, 7 rebounds, 4 steals and 1 block in a loss against the United States (highlights) and future WNBA prospects Paige Bueckers, Ashley Joens, and Aliyah Boston.
 After the game, U.S. coach Jeff Walz commented "She’s talented, she really put it to us in our game.
 We had a really hard time defending her.
 She scored behind the three-point line, she drove and hit the pull-up jump shot.
 She’s a very good basketball player."